Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/sgx-development-setup.md

 ### Steps

 1. Enter a directory where you want your keys to be located.
 2. Run
-⋅⋅⋅openssl genrsa -out private_key.pem -3 3072⋅⋅
+   `openssl genrsa -out private_key.pem -3 3072`
-⋅⋅⋅to generate a private RSA key.
+   to generate a private RSA key.

 3. Run
-⋅⋅⋅openssl rsa -in private_key.pem -pubout -out public_key.pem⋅⋅ ⋅⋅⋅to generate the public part of the key.
+   `openssl rsa -in private_key.pem -pubout -out public_key.pem`
+   to generate the public part of the key.

 ### Signing stuff